Raja Aziz Bhatti: Indo-Pakistani war of 1965

 From January till May 1965, Maj.
-Bhatti served as the General Staff Officer (GSO) of the 17th Punjab Regiment, but was later posted as the commander of the two military companies after the Indian Army's counter attack to Operation Gibraltar, crossing the international borders in September 1965.
+Bhatti served as the General Staff Officer (GSO) of the 17th Punjab Regiment, but was later posted as the commander of the two military companies after the Indian Army's counterattack to Operation Gibraltar, crossing the international borders in September 1965.
 Leading the military companies, Maj.
 Bhatti was initially deployed on the forward positions of the BRB Canal near the Burki area that falls in the vicinity of the Lahore District in Pakistani Punjab.

 Official engagement with the Indian Army took place between 7–10 September when the Indian Army begin its push in an attempt to capture the Burki sector through artillery and armory with a view to enter Lahore.
 During Indian Army's efforts to capture the Burki sector through the BRB Canal, the outnumbered military companies under Major Bhatti had forced the Indian Army to engage in hand-to-hand combat during the night of the 7/8 September 1965, and the fighting continued for the next three days despite Indian Army having numerical advantage.
 Although the defense of the Burki sector through the BRB Canal had less importance in the views of military strategists working at the Army GHQ in Rawalpindi, its defense was fierce and tenacious, and the Indian Army had to halt its plans of capturing Lahore and focused on capturing the Burki sector and destroying the bridge connecting the BRB Canal.
 It is unclear why the Pakistan Army did not send the reinforcement teams to provide back up to Maj.
 Bhatti's teams and the questionnaire-based controversy was later generated on why Maj.
 Bhatti and his teams were left alone to fight bravely for a long time.

 Bhatti declined an offer to take leave with his family in Lahore and instead told a sergeant, "Do not recall me.
 I don't want to go back.
 I will shed the last drop of my blood in the defense of my dear homeland."
 Maj.
 Bhatti moved towards building up the trenches and positioned himself towards forward observation to view enemy movements, where he would often stand for a better view to direct howitzer fire.

 Bhatti was killed on 12 September 1965.
 He stood up to observe enemy positions and direct artillery fire, despite warnings to take cover, and was killed by shellfire.
 Maj.
 Bhatti was 37 years old at the time of his death.